apache/incubator-devlake-website/docs/09-DeveloperDoc/e2e-test-writing-guide-zn.md

     )
 }
 ```
 Its purpose is to call `dataflowTester.VerifyTable` to complete the validation of the data results.
-The third parameter is the primary keys of the table, and the fourth parameter is all the fields of the table that need to be verified.
+The third parameter is the table's primary keys, and the fourth parameter is all the fields of the table that need to be verified.
 The data used for validation exists in `. /snapshot_tables/_tool_feishu_meeting_top_user_items.csv`, but of course, this file does not exist yet.

-To facilitate the generation of the aforementioned file, DevLake has adopted a testing technique called `Snapshot`, which will automatically generate the file based on the results of a run when the `VerifyTable` file is called without the csv exist.
+To facilitate the generation of the file mentioned above, DevLake has adopted a testing technique called `Snapshot`, which will automatically generate the file based on the run results when the `VerifyTable` file is called without the csv existing.

 But note!
-You need to do two things: 1. check if the file is generated correctly 2. run it again to make sure there are no errors between the generated results and the re-run results.
+You need to do two things: 1. check if the file is generated correctly 2. re-run it to make sure there are no errors between the generated results and the re-run results.
-These two operations are very important and are directly related to the quality of test writing.
+These two operations are very important and directly related to the quality of test writing.
 We should treat the snapshot file in `.csv' format like a code file.

 If there is a problem with this step, there are usually 2 kinds of problems.
 1. The validated fields contain fields like create_at runtime or self-incrementing ids, which cannot be repeatedly validated and should be excluded.
-2. there is \n or \r\n and other escape mismatch fields in the results of the run, generally when parsing the `httpResponse` error, you can refer to the following program to solve.
+2. there is `\n` or `\r\n` or other escape mismatch fields in the run results.
+Generally, when parsing the `httpResponse` error, you can refer to the following program to solve it.
   1. modify the field type of the content in the api model to `json.
   2. convert it to string when parsing
   3. so that the `\n` symbol can be kept intact, avoiding the parsing of line breaks by the database or the operating system